IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

-# Develop and deploy a Memcached Operator on Red Hat OpenShift
+# Develop and deploy a basic Memcached Operator on Red Hat OpenShift

 <!--EM: metadata information
 Excerpt: Learn how to build and deploy your first Golang-based operator on Red Hat OpenShift."